Chess4Cuber/RISE-Decode/README.md

     * The warnings are automatically re-enabled when a Robot Controller app from a new FTC season is installed.
 * Adds support for I2C transactions on the Expansion Hub / Control Hub without specifying a register address.
     * See section 3 of the [TI I2C spec](https://www.ti.com/lit/an/slva704/slva704.pdf).
-    * Calling these new methods when using Modern Robotics hardware will result in an UnsupportedOperationException.
+    * Calling these new methods when using Modern Robotics org.firstinspires.ftc.baseCode.hardware will result in an UnsupportedOperationException.
 * Changes VuforiaLocalizer `close()` method to be public.
 * Adds support for TensorFlow v2 object detection models.
 * Reduces ambiguity of the Self Inspect language and graphics.